Standpoint events include artists talks, open studios, readings, presentations and workshops.

 Honest is an artist-book.
 The book is part two of the recent show at MOSTYN containing excerpts from my Worksheets series comprising autobiographical prose, short fiction, found images and an imaginary artwork.

-Me and Phil will be performing some sections from the book and reading from related texts, and Phil will be reading some vignettes / reinterpretations of the photographs."
+Me and Phil performed some sections from the book and reading from related texts, and Phil read some vignettes / reinterpretations of the photographs."

 Laura Reeves was the artist-in-residence representing Wales as part of Standpoint Futures programme in 2014.